 If there is no entry in the built-in list that matches the keyed in letters, the computer will automatically display an empty look-up table in which you can continue typing the name.
 If this happens, you should verify that the name you have been given is spelled correctly.
-Using the backspace key will cause the table to begin to fill up with potential matches.
+Using the [Backspace] key will cause the table to begin to fill up with potential matches.
 [Esc] will return you to the original data entry screen.
 Always remember to verify the municipality.
 There are many Queen Streets in many different municipalities.
+See "F12" on page 14.